+We have updated our Trail Conditions page below.
 Please note that conditions can change rapidly--what you encounter on the trail may be somewhat different from what you read here.
-Be mindful of winter weather and plan ahead for associated hazards when traveling.
-Information from the USFS regarding gate, trailhead and road closures can be found here.
-The information below is collated mainly from trail user reports.
-If you are out on the trail and have updates to any of the information below we would love to receive them.
+Also keep in mind that this is the Sierra and although the trend seems to be warm and dry, conditions can change quickly!
+Make sure to check the forecast before heading out on the TRT and plan ahead and prepare.
+NOAA.gov is a great resource for area weather forecast.
+If you are out on the trail and have updates to any of the information below, we would love to receive them.

-Tahoe Meadows to Spooner: Patchy snow cover in most areas with significant areas of snow coverage on north facing aspects.
+Tahoe Meadows to Spooner: Tahoe Meadows has been a popular spot recently for snowshoeing.
+Snow becomes thinner with icy patches further down in elevation and in southern facing aspects.
 For information on the Flume Trail and the bike shuttle please call 775-298-2501.
 For Spooner Backcountry conditions from the State Park click here.

 Daggett System Trails: